Zams93/Portfolio-one/README.md

 ![Screenshot of homepage](assets/images/home-screenshot.png)

-* The About section gives an introduction to the site and its purpose.
+* The Home section gives an introduction to the site and its purpose.
 * Outlines why the site is helpful and who it is for.
 * Provides information on the three main types of welding and the titles on the cards link to further information if the user wants to know more.